supillai/k8s-cluster-setup-using-ansible/README.md

   ```
 </details>

-## How to run the playbook
+## How to run the playbook to create the cluster

 Ansible playbook can be found here [init.yaml](Ansible/init.yaml).
-You must specify a list of hosts and vm user as parameter to each of the playbooks below.

 You can run the playbook using the below command.  -K argument let you specify the sudo password.

 -  ansible-playbook -i hosts init.yaml -K